• Skip to primary navigation

 After this wait time, with lightly oiled fingertips, gently stretch out the pizza ball into a 10-12 inch circle.

-If your pizza dough tears while stretching, just pinch it back together and wait a few minutes before attempting to stretch it again.
+If your pizza dough tears while stretching, pinch it back together and wait a few minutes before stretching it again.

 Scissors are being used to trim excess parchment paper around the stretched out pizza.

-Please note: For a thin crust pizza, spread toppings and bake immediately.
-For a thicker crust, allow the dough to rest for an additional 10-15 minutes.
+Please note: For a thin-crust pizza, spread toppings and bake immediately.
+Allow the dough to rest for 10-15 minutes for a thicker crust.
 The longer the waiting period, the thicker the pizza crust.
 Experiment for yourself to suit your personal preferences.

 Pizza sauce being spread over pizza dough.